whosonfirst/whosonfirst-placetypes/README.md

 Or "sovereignty" but really... empire.
 For example the Meta United States that contains both the US and Puerto Rico.

-Empire is considered `common optional`.
+Empires are considered `common optional`.

 ### localadmin